Persiba Balikpapan

 Persatuan Sepakbola Indonesia Balikpapan, commonly known as Persiba Balikpapan, is a professional football club based in Balikpapan, East Kalimantan, Indonesia.
-The club set to play in the Championship from 2025–26, after promotion from Liga Nusantara in 2024–25.
+The club competes in the Championship, the second tier of Indonesian football.

 The club is nicknamed Beruang Madu (The Sun Bear), taken from the city mascot of Balikpapan.
-Founded in 1950 and the club play their home games at the Batakan Stadium, which has a capacity of 40,000.
-In media, the tautology is often used and to distinguish the club with another club with the same acronym, Persiba Bantul.
-Another nickname given is Selicin Minyak (slippery as oil) because Balikpapan is the center for oil and gas industry of Indonesia.
+Founded in 1950, the club plays its home games at Batakan Stadium, which has a capacity of 40,000.
+In the media, a tautology is often used to distinguish the club from another club with the same acronym, Persiba Bantul.
+The club also carries the nickname Selicin Minyak (Slippery as Oil), a reference to Balikpapan's status as the centre of Indonesia's oil and gas industry.

-Persiba play in all-blue kits at home matches.
-Their rivals are Borneo and Mitra Kukar, two clubs also based in the East Kalimantan province.
+Persiba plays in all-blue kits at home.
+Their rivals are Borneo and Mitra Kukar, two clubs also based in East Kalimantan.

 History

 Early years

-The club dubbed Tim Selicin Minyak, was founded in 1950, precisely on 3 August 1950.
-Since 1950 this club has competed in various tournaments, provincial and national levels.
-Before becoming the name of Persiba Balikpapan, initial name of the club pride of the city of Balikpapan was PS Belalang before changing its name to Persiba Balikpapan in 1963.
+The club, known as Tim Selicin Minyak, was founded on 3 August 1950.
+Since its founding, the club has competed in various tournaments at the provincial and national levels.
+Before adopting the name Persiba Balikpapan, the club was originally known as PS Belalang, before changing its name in 1963.